KeystoneHQ/keystone-developer/docs/integration/sign/sui.md

-# Aptos
+# Sui

 ## Display Unsigned Transaction

-For passing an unsigned Aptos transaction or message to the Keystone hardware wallet, `KeystoneSDK` needs the data underneath, then covert it into a QR code generator.
+For passing an unsigned Sui transaction or message to the Keystone hardware wallet, `KeystoneSDK` needs the data underneath, then covert it into a QR code generator.

 ```js